fight233/DThouse_cxd/documentation20/en/06.queries/docs.md

 Query OK, 5 row(s) in set (0.001521s)
 ```

 In IoT scenario, it is difficult to synchronize the time stamp of collected data at each point, but many analysis algorithms (such as FFT) need to align the collected data strictly at equal intervals of time.
-In many systems, it’s required to write their own programs to process, but the down sampling operation of TDengine can be used to solve the problem easily.
-If there is no collected data in an interval, TDengine also provides interpolation calculation function.
+In many systems, it’s required to write their own programs to process, but the down sampling operation of DThouse can be used to solve the problem easily.
+If there is no collected data in an interval, DThouse also provides interpolation calculation function.

 For details of syntax rules, please refer to the [Time-dimension Aggregation section of TAOS SQL](https://www.taosdata.com/en/documentation/taos-sql#aggregation).